 - Dissociation (or Dissociative Identity Disorder)

 Not being in touch with reality or those around them; inability to communicate.
-(Refer to OIU Newsletter 4, Pt.
-1 by: “Victims of Severe Abuse..”
-OIUs available as PDF download)
+(Refer to OIU Newsletter 4, Pt 1 by the words: “Victims of Severe Abuse..”)

 Getting triggered into cult mode, flashbacks into the cult mind-set; thoughts of returning to the group, nostalgic feelings (part of dissociation).